History of Western Australia: Timeline of European discovery and exploration

-1818 – Louis de Freycinet found de Vlamingh's plate and removed it to France.

-1826 – On 26 October, Frenchman Dumont d'Urville in another ship named Astrolabe visited King George Sound before sailing along the south coast to Port Jackson.

-1826 – On 26 December, a military garrison was established on behalf of New South Wales at King George Sound with the arrival of Major Edmund Lockyer on Amity.

-1827 – On 21 January, Lockyer formally annexed the western portion of Australia, now Western Australia, in a ceremony at King George Sound.

-1829 – James Stirling explored the Swan River area.
-Captain Charles Fremantle again took possession of the western side of New Holland for the British crown on 2 May.

 Colonial era

 King George Sound

-The first formal claim of possession for Great Britain was made on 29 September 1791 by Commander (later Captain) George Vancouver RN, on a spot he named Possession Point, at the tip of the peninsula between the waters he also named Princess Royal Harbour and King George the Third's Sound at Albany ("the Third" was dropped from the name in 1826).
+The first formal claim of possession for Great Britain was made on 29 September 1791 by Commander (later Captain) George Vancouver RN, on a spot he named Possession Point, at the tip of the peninsula between the waters he also named Princess Royal Harbour and King George the Third's Sound at Albany (the Third was dropped from the name in 1826).

-In the early 19th century the British became concerned about the possibility of a French colony being established on the west coast of Australia.
-In 1826 the Governor of New South Wales, Ralph Darling, ordered the establishment of a settlement at King George's Sound.
+In the early 19th century, the British became concerned about the possibility of a French colony being established on the west coast of Australia.
+In 1826, the Governor of New South Wales, Ralph Darling, ordered the establishment of a settlement at King George's Sound.
 An army detachment was sent from Sydney headed by Major Edmund Lockyer with eighteen soldiers, one captain, one doctor, one storekeeper and twenty-three convicts.

-On 21 January 1827 the whole of Australia was finally claimed as British territory when Major Lockyer formally annexed the western portion of the continent in a ceremony on King George Sound.
+On 21 January 1827, the whole of Australia was claimed as British territory for the first time when Major Lockyer formally annexed the western portion of the continent in a ceremony on King George Sound.

-In March 1831 the penal settlement was withdrawn, and the control of King George's Sound was transferred from New South Wales to the Swan River Colony.
-Captain James Stirling decreed that the settlement would be named "Albany" from 1 January 1832.
+In March 1831, the penal settlement was withdrawn, and the control of King George's Sound was transferred from New South Wales to the Swan River Colony.
+Captain James Stirling decreed that the settlement would be named Albany from 1 January 1832.

 The Swan River Colony

-The first significant European settlements were established on the Swan River by James Stirling in 1829.
-The colonists first sighted land on 1 June, an official Proclamation was made on 18 June and the foundation of the colony took place on 12 August.
+The first documented European settlements were established at the Swan River by James Stirling in 1829.
+The colonists first sighted land on 1 June, arrived in Cockburn Sound on 2 June, an official proclamation was made on 18 June and the foundation of the colony took place on 12 August.
 As Lieutenant Governor, Stirling had sole authority to draft laws and decide day-to-day affairs.
 On 6 February 1832, the colony was renamed Western Australia.